Year-end tax guide 2020/21

 Most VAT-registered firms need to keep digital records of these sales, and file monthly or quarterly VAT returns using digital software under the Making Tax Digital (MTD) regime.

-Unless HMRC has agreed your business is exempt from MTD for VAT, non-compliance penalties will kick in for accounting periods starting in April 2020.
+Unless HMRC has agreed your business is exempt from MTD for VAT, non-compliance penalties kicked in for accounting periods starting April 2020.

-Additionally from April 2020, HMRC will be moving to a points-based penalties system to encourage good taxpayer behaviour.
+Additionally from April 2021, HMRC will be moving to a points-based penalties system to encourage good taxpayer behaviour.
+This is also when stringent rules around the way businesses digitally link their software and how they must upload their VAT returns come in.

 - Could your business use one of the simplified accounting schemes?